Katherine Hall Katherine Hall

 THE SONS OF LEVI, THE LEVITES

 The sons of Aaron are listed as Nadab, Abihu, Eleazar, and Ithamar.
 Nadab and Abihu died from making an unfit sacrifice in Leviticus 10.
-Eleazar and Ithamar are the remaining sons of Aaron, and they are appointed as leaders of the tabernacle.
+Eleazar and Ithamar are the remaining sons of Aaron and serve as priests in the tabernacle.

-The sons of Levi are listed as Gershon, Kohate, and Merari.
+The sons of Levi are listed as Gershon, Kohath, and Merari.

 Read More